bigbluebutton/bbb-install/README.md

 ## Install GreenLight

-If you want a more sophisticated front-end to your BigBlueButton server, you can install [GreenLight](http://docs.bigbluebutton.org/install/green-light.html) with the `-g` option (GreenLight needs SSL installed on the server).
+If you want a more sophisticated front-end to your BigBlueButton server, you can install [GreenLight](http://docs.bigbluebutton.org/install/green-light.html) by adding the `-g` option to the SSL options (GreenLight needs SSL installed on the server).

 ~~~
-wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200 -g
+wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200 -s bbb.my-server.com -e info@my-server.com -g
 ~~~

 You can go to `https://<hostname>/` (where <hostname> is the host name for your BigBlueButton server) to launch the GreenLight interface.
 To give users the ability to create and manage recorded meetings, See the GreenLight documentation for [setting up OAuth2 authentication](http://docs.bigbluebutton.org/install/green-light.html#6-configure-oauth2-optional).